 In addition to the stimulus, the mounts and their riders are often given scenarios where they must deal with unruly or agitated people.
 This may result in riders having to dismount, or handle the situation from their saddle.
 Either way, this provides a great opportunity for both the mount and rider to experience this type of excitement in a controlled environment.
 We believe the more we train and expose our mounts to everything we can think of, the better prepared they will be feel and the more comfortable they will feel with any situation they face on the streets.
 This ultimately leads to a positive outcome and training day for both the rider and the mount.

-Lieutenant Steve Davis Mounted Enforcement Unit Commander Mount: Grace
+Lieutenant Eric Trapp Mounted Enforcement Unit Commander Mount: Grace

 Mount GRACE’s message: “It’s all about the journey, not the destination.”

 Sergeant Chris Pena Mounted Enforcement Unit Supervisor Mount: MAGGIE

 Sergeant Chris Pena has been a member of the Mounted Enforcement Unit since 1995.
 His police mount MAGGIE has been his courageous partner for the last six years.
 She was given her name by the daughter of her previous owner.
 Mount MAGGIE is a 14-year-old American Quarter horse Mare and is considered a “Bay” because of her colors.
 She has a rare double mane that falls on both sides of her neck.
 She is short but well muscled horse that loves to chase steers and crooks alike!